Kaltsoon/data-management-and-databases/materials/exam-advice.md

 # Exam advice

+> [!IMPORTANT]
+> In both exams, all answers are written by hand on paper.
+You only need to bring a pen and an eraser to both exams.
+All other materials are provided in the exam.

 The course assessment is mostly based on the points from the mid-term and final exams.
 The final grade is calculated from the percentage of exam points from **both exams**:

 | % of exam points | Final grade |